 Practice prompt

 Introduce the concepts for supporting the child to talk about the abuse to the people they have a relationship with, for example, community members, parents and professionals who know the child (the child’s safety and support network).
-(Refer to Safety and support networks and high intensity responses.)
+(Refer to the practice guide Safety and support networks and high intensity responses.)

 These people may be uncomfortable broaching sensitive topics with the child and may need Child Safety’s permission, guidance and support to help the child to disclose to them and to support the child.